nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 6.5.2 Editing the data file

-NovaCare data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+NovaCare's data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Advanced users are welcome to update the data directly by editing that data file.

 <box type="warning" seamless>

 **Warning:**
 If your changes to the data file makes its format invalid, NovaCare will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the NovaCare to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause NovaCare to behave in unexpected ways (e.g., if a value entered is outside the acceptable range, NovaCare will skip and delete the data related to that invalid patient or task).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

+[⬆️ Back to Table of Contents](#table-of-contents)
 <br></br>

-#### 6.5.3 Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

-[⬆️ Back to Table of Contents](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------

 ## 7. FAQ